Rawad-Alhejaili/Image_Processing/README.md

 That would be really cool, because I will be able to change the size of the figure automatically depending on the grid size, and I believe that it should be fairly simple to do.
 However, I am not sure when will I implement those changes, but I will surely do them at one point of time.

 Now, why the @$%! did I write all of this!
-Why would anyone read this XD
+I am genuinely interested if anyone managed to make it this far XD